gsl-lite/gsl-lite/doc/Reference.md

 }
 ```

-The assertion expression `gsl_Verify( cond )` is useful when writing code that must work correctly even when
+The assertion expression `gsl_Verify( c )` is useful when writing code that must work correctly even when
 compiled with contract checking disabled.
 For example, a function may assert that a certain variable be not `nullptr`,
 which would constitute a bug, but it may also use a safety check before dereferencing that variable so that
 the bug does not lead to a crash: